christinazavou/ANNFASS/documentation/papers/generic/octant_based/ocnn.md

     Given a non-empty node with index j at the l-th depth, we compute the index k of its first child octant at the (l + 1)-th depth by k = 8 × (Ll[j] − 1)

     Input Signal <br>
     input of CNN = the averaged normal vectors computed at the finest leaf octants.
-If the leaf octant is empty we use a zero vector. _**If the octant is non empty, we sample the 3D shape surface embedded in the leaf octant with a set of points and average the normals of all samples points as the input vector.**_ The size of the vector is the number of the finest leaf octants in the octree.
+If the leaf octant is empty we use a zero vector. _**If the octant is non empty, we sample the 3D shape surface embedded in the leaf octant with a set of points and average the normals of all sample points as the input vector.**_ The size of the vector is the number of the finest leaf octants in the octree.

     CNN features <br>
     for each 3D convolution kernel defined at the lth depth, we record the convolution results on all the octants at the lth depth in a feature map vector Tl.